ejfox/website/content/blog/rules-for-joyful-travel.md

 ## Coffee in the Morning

-We all know that coffee is essential, and that's especially true while traveling.
 Before embarking on any journey, make sure to grab a coffee before you hit the road.
 The first thing you should be doing every morning is finding, making, and consuming coffee.
 This seems like a joke or something that can be delayed; it is not.

 ## Accept and Embrace Mistakes